About Us

 Jack (right) and Jill (left), enjoying a cool bath after a hot day’s work.
 They are a hard-working team of half-draft Percherons that help us feed the cows in the winter and mow hay, spread manure and harrow in the summer.

-Doc (left) an English setter living a fine life in retirement on the ranch, and Maverick (right) a super smart and perennially happy border collie who loves to help move cattle and sheep.
+Doc (left) an English setter who lived a fine life in retirement on the ranch before passing away at age 17 in 2022.
+Maverick (right) is a super smart and perennially happy border collie who loves to help move cattle and sheep.

 Whiskey – a talented and high-spirited horse that instinctively knows how to move cattle.